About This Program

 The Young Adult Cancer Program is the only young adult oncology program in Central Texas.

-Young adults faced with a cancer diagnosis typically do not fit into the traditional pediatric or adult cancer care model.
-Because of their unique needs, our care team spends time listening to patients and their loved ones to connect them with the right resources to address their specific needs.
-This may include helping patients address social isolation or emotional distress, the decision of whether or not to stay in school, understand how treatment may impact fertility, and guidance on how to talk about a cancer diagnosis with colleagues or supervisors, peers, and loved ones.
+We understand that young adults with a cancer diagnosis typically do not fit into the traditional pediatric or adult cancer care models.
+Because of your unique needs, the Young Adult Cancer Program care team spends time listening to you and your loved ones to better understand your goals and connect you with the appropriate resources, which may include helping you address social isolation or emotional distress, understanding how treatment may impact fertility, or guidance on how to talk about a cancer diagnosis with colleagues, supervisors, peers, and loved ones.

 At UT Health Austin, we take a multidisciplinary approach to your care.
 This means you will benefit from the expertise of multiple specialists across a variety of disciplines caring for you in one place to avoid having to schedule multiple appointments with providers at locations all over the city.
 The Young Adult Cancer Program care team includes medical oncologists, surgical oncologists, fertility preservation specialists, onco-psychiatrists, genetic counselors, dietitians, social workers, and more as well as other members of the CaLM Care Team who work together to help you achieve the goals that matter most to you.

 We also collaborate with our colleagues at the Dell Medical School and The University of Texas at Austin to utilize the latest research and treatment techniques, allowing us to connect you with world-class, personalized cancer treatment.
 We call our approach to cancer care CaLM (Cancer Life reiMagined), and your treatment begins with a comprehensive, whole-person assessment that your care team will use to develop a personalized care plan specific to your treatment, your goals, and your needs.
 Advanced imaging and lab testing are also available on-site if needed.